aaron-seq/adastraa-ml-django-challenge/SUBMISSION.md

 ---

-**Thank you for the opportunity!** I've enjoyed working on this real-world ML challenge and look forward to discussing the solution.
+Thank you for the opportunity.
+I look forward to discussing this solution and the technical approach taken.